theweak1/PC-readiness/PowerShell/README.md

 3. after that we need to enable Predictive IntelliSense
    1. We can do that by using the following script.
 Again it may very according the version `Set-PSReadLineOption -PredictionSource History`

+NOTE: if you get the error "Import-Module: The specified module 'Terminal-Icons' was not loaded because no valid module file was found in any module directory."

+to the following command
+'Install-Module -Name Terminal-Icons -RequiredVersion 0.9.0'